Kitware/vtk-js/Sources/Rendering/Core/Camera/api.md

 Set/Get top right corner point of the screen.
 This will be used only for offaxis frustum calculation.
 Default is (0.5, 0.5, -0.5).

-### eyeSeparation

-Set/Get distance between the eyes.
-This will be used only for offaxis frustum calculation.
-Default is 0.06.

-### eyePosition

-Set/Get the eye position (center point between two eyes).
-This is a convenience function that sets the translation component of EyeTransformMatrix.
-This will be used only for offaxis frustum calculation.

-### getEyePlaneNormal()

-Get normal vector from eye to screen rotated by EyeTransformMatrix.
-This will be used only for offaxis frustum calculation.

-### eyeTransformMatrix

-Set/Get eye transformation matrix.
-This is the transformation matrix for the point between eyes.
-This will be used only for offaxis frustum calculation.
-Default is identity.

-### modelTransformMatrix

-Set/Get model transformation matrix.
-This matrix could be used for model related transformations such as scale, shear, roations and translations.

 ### getViewTransformMatrix()